History

 1951 – The first four-year class graduated.

-1953 – Accredited as a four year college by the Southern Association of Colleges and Schools Commission on Colleges.
+1953 – Stillman was accredited as a four-year college by the Southern Association of Colleges and Schools Commission on Colleges.

 1961 – Stillman was admitted to membership in the United Negro College Fund.